auth0/docs/articles/architecture-scenarios/b2c/branding.md

 By default, the URL associated with your tenant will include its name and possibly a region-specific identifier.
 For example, tenants based in the US have the URL **example.auth0.com** while those based in Europe have **example.eu.auth0.com**.

-If you want to use a name that is consistent with your company's brand, you can configure a **custom domain**.
-Each tenant supports one custom domain name.
+If you want to use a name that is consistent with your company's brand, you can configure a [custom domain](/custom-domains).
+Each tenant can support one custom domain name.

 Moreover, the custom domain functionality offers you complete control over the [certificate management](/custom-domains#certificate-management) process.
 By default, Auth0 provides standard SSL certificates, but if you configure a custom domain, you can use Extra Validation (EV) SSL certificates or similar to provide the visual, browser-based cues that offer your visitors additional peace of mind.